Give us a call

 Turquoise bay

-Turquoise Bay's water is just as the name suggests.
-Experience an abundance of colourful fish, turtles, coral bays and spectacular views submerged in turquoise blue.
-If you're looking for calm waters for an easy snorkel, the main area of the bay is your tranquil safe haven.
-'The drift' snorkelling area will provide a stronger current to carry you towards a larger playground of coral and marine life.
+Turquoise Bay's water is just as the name suggests, with an abundance of colourful fish, turtles, coral bays and spectacular views everywhere you look.
+If you're looking for calm waters for an easy snorkel, the main area of the bay is the safest as it is quite tranquil.
+'The drift' snorkelling area will provide a stronger current to carry you towards a larger playground of coral and schools of fish.

 Osprey Bay